MikeiLL/mz-mindbody-api/README.txt

 Enhancement: Disable signup button when class is at capacity and no waitlist available.
 Bugfix: jQuery Staff popup conflict resolved.
 Enhancement: Allow admin to set schedule transient duration.
+Enhancement: Allow specification of SessionTypeIds in shortcode to specify retrieval data

 = v2.6.6 =
 Bugfix: Cancelled classes were being hidden even when not configured to be hidden.